• Skip to primary navigation

 Too thin: If you want a thicker sauce, add a teaspoon of miso paste until it has the consistency you like.
 You might also want to add a little extra grated ginger.

 Too thick: Add extra water 1 tablespoon at a time.
-You could also add broth if you want to thin it out without diluting the flavor too much.
+You could also add broth to thin it out without diluting the flavor too much.

 Too much miso: Add additional water or broth to taste.
 Start with 1 tablespoon of liquid at a time.
 If the ginger or vinegar flavors become too muted, add more grated ginger or vinegar one teaspoon at a time to taste.